Czech Wedding Traditions Complete Guide for Modern Couples

 What Are Czech Engagement Customs?

-Traditional engagement announcements were published in local newspapers 3-4 weeks before the wedding.
+Traditional engagement announcements were published in local newspapers several weeks before the wedding.
 This centuries-old practice allowed time for any objections and served as the community’s formal notification.
 Unlike Western traditions emphasizing expensive rings, Czech engagements historically focused on formal agreements between families.

 Modern engagement practices include:

-- Family dinner with 15-25 close relatives
+- Family dinner with close relatives

-- Ring exchange (adopted from Western customs): 20,000-100,000 CZK ($880-$4,400 USD)
+- Ring exchange (adopted from Western customs)

-- Engagement party venue rental: 5,000-15,000 CZK ($220-$660 USD)
+- Engagement party at a chosen venue

-Pre-Wedding Tests and Challenges (Zkoušky)
+Pre-Wedding Tests and Challenges (Zkousky)

 - Bottle choice: Suggests potential laziness and drinking habits